Long-Term Care Planning

-When someone is diagnosed with dementia, planning for the future can feel overwhelming.
-It’s important to create a long-term care plan so the person with dementia can be involved in decisions about their healthcare, finances, and legal matters.
-This way, their wishes can be respected as the disease changes.
-Building a care team made up of family, friends, and professionals in healthcare, law, and finance can make this process easier.
-Just like every person experiences dementia differently, each long-term care plan should be tailored to fit the individual’s needs.
+Making a long-term care plan is important so the person with dementia can help make decisions about their health, money, and legal needs.
+This helps make sure their wishes are followed as the disease changes.
+Having a care team of family, friends, and professionals like doctors, lawyers, and financial experts can make planning easier.
+Because everyone experiences dementia differently, each care plan should be made to fit the person’s needs.

 Terms to Understand